toddaustin07/edgebridge/README.md

 The latest update includes these enhancements:
 - standardized logging output with control of console vs file logging
 - configurable timeout for forwarded requests
-- forwarding of request body data now supported
+- forwarding of request body data and HTTP headers
 - Optional SmartThings driver device to monitor edgebridge and notify you if down

 ### Capabilities